microsoft/mu_feature_mm_supv/SeaPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

 1. Add the FDF sections below.

-Note: There might be other silicon specific drivers a platform will need for these sections
+Note: There might be other silicon specific drivers a platform will need for these sections.

 ``` bash
 [FV.YOUR_PEI_FV]